dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 > The version number `YYYYMMDDHHMMSS` is the timestamp of the migration.

-### Executing fixtures
+### Executing Fixtures

-**Fixtures are used to seed the database with initial values and should be executed after migrating the database.**
+Fixtures are used to seed the database with initial values.
+This basically creates the first records in the database.

+> Fixtures should be executed after migrating the database to ensure the tables are created.

+> You can edit the initial records if your application demands it, even after running the fixtures.
+> For example, you can edit the user roles or the initial users.

+> **Important**
+>
+> Edit the names and passwords of the initial users to prevent unauthorized users from logging into your application.
+> Make sure to do so in these files:
+>
+> - `src/Core/src/App/Fixture/UserLoader.php`.
+> - `src/Core/src/App/Fixture/AdminLoader.php`.
+>
+> Check for these methods and change their default parameters:
+>
+> - `setIdentity`.
+> - `usePassword`.
+> - And optionally `setFirstName` and `setLastName`.

 To execute fixtures, run: